SAML-Toolkits/php-saml/README.md

 * `$session_index` - SessionIndex that identifies the session of the user.
 * `$stay` - True if we want to stay (returns the url string) False to redirect.
 * `$nameIdFormat` - The NameID Format will be set in the LogoutRequest.
+* `$nameIdNameQualifier` - The NameID NameQualifier will be set in the LogoutRequest.
+* `$nameIdSPNameQualifier` - The NameID SP NameQualifier will be set in the LogoutRequest.

 The Logout Request will be sent signed or unsigned based on the security info of the `advanced_settings.php` (`'logoutRequestSigned'`).